-Everyone When behaviors are identified before they become serious, many non-punitive options can be offered to assist the person.
+Everyone When behaviors are identified before they become the ontions can be offer. serious, many non-punitive options can be offered to assist the person.

-4. Keep Victims in Mind The team works to help victims manage the situation.
+4. Keep Victims in Mind

+The team works to help victims manage the situation.

-5. Safety is a Primary Focus The focus of a case is on situation, not the subject.
+Safety is a Primary Focus Grant of a case is on what can be done for the

-Team Members come from the following areas: • University Police Department
+Team Members come from the following areas: - University Police Department